izatwin/eventor/tests/Sprint_2_Test_Cases.md

 5. Verify the comment appears below the post and includes your username.
 6. Ensure the comment count has incremented on the post.

-#### Test 9.2: Delete Personal Comments
+#### Test 9.2: View Comments
 1. Log in to any valid account.
-2. Navigate to a post where you have previously left a comment.
+2. Navigate to a post where anyone has previously left a comment.
-3. Find your comment under the post.
+3. Navigate to the comment section of the post.
-4. Click the delete option/icon associated with your comment.
-5. Refresh the page.
-6. Verify the comment is no longer visible.
-7. Ensure the comment count decrements accordingly.

-#### Test 9.3: Can't Delete Other's Comments on Other's Posts
-1. Log in to any valid account.
-2. Navigate to a post where another user has left comments.
-3. Ensure there's no delete option available.

-#### Test 9.4: Can Delete Other's Comments on Your Posts
-1. Log in to any valid account.
-2. Navigate to a post you created that has comments from other users.
-3. Locate a comment made by another user on your post.
-4. Select the delete option/icon associated with that comment.
-5. Refresh the post.
-6. Verify that the comment has been successfully removed.
-7. Ensure the comment count on the post reflects the deletion.
+4. Ensure that the comment appears.